-What can I make a care home claim for?
+We can help you or a loved one make a care home negligence claim

 Claiming on behalf of a loved one

 We know some elderly people will be unable to make a claim on their own.
 If you’re reading this on behalf of a loved one, we can help you claim on their behalf.

 The first step is to get in touch with us for free on 0800 540 4258 .
 We’ll be able to help you understand what claiming involves and can let you know whether you could make a claim.
 If you decide you’d like to go ahead, we can pass you to a care home negligence solicitor who can help you through the next steps.